sigp/lighthouse/README.md

 Layer-1 infrastructure is a critical component of the ecosystem and relies heavily on community contribution.
-Building Ethereum 2.0 is a huge task and we refuse to "do an ICO" or charge licensing fees.
+Building Ethereum 2.0 is a huge task and we refuse to conduct an inappropriate ICO or charge licensing fees.
 Instead, we fund development through grants and support from Sigma Prime.

 If you would like to learn more about Ethereum 2.0 and/or [Rust](https://www.rust-lang.org/), we would be more than happy to on-board you